 After reconstruction, images will be transferred to the same workstation with dedicated commercial post-processing software (Syngo Dual Energy, Siemens Medical Solutions, Forchheim, Germany).
 The dual energy datasets will be analysed using the LiverVNC software where iodine density and HU will be measured for each sample without any manual adjustments to the algorithm.

-Two separate region of interest (ROI) measurements will be use to measure the HU and iodine density (mg/ml) of each sample.
+Two separate region of interest (ROI) measurements will be use to measure the HU and iodine density units of each sample.
 The ROI measurements will be obtained via coronal reformats to the right and left of the solution midline, each ROI measuring 10mm^2.
 All measurements will be performed by the same radiologist who will remain blinded to the samples.

 Samples will be re-scanned twice during the course of the study, and if significant discrepancies between results are present, the solutions will be rescanned twice more.
 The two individual HU and iodine concentration results for each sample will be recorded as per the data collection described in the protocol.